zayankcodes/NeuralNetworkRoughBergomi/README.md

 RoughBergomi.py => Implements a numerical approximation of the price and implied volatility of a European call option under the rough Bergomi asset dynamics.

-SyntheticRBergomi.py => Generates ~750,000 points of data mapping the 6 rough Bergomi parameters, strike and maturiy to an implied volatility using the functions implemented in the RoughBergomi.py file.
+SyntheticRBergomi.py => Generates ~1 million points of data mapping the 6 rough Bergomi parameters, strike and maturiy to an implied volatility using the functions implemented in the RoughBergomi.py file.
 Saves data to rbergomi_dataset_final.csv

 NeuralNetwork.py => Trains a neural network on the rbergomi_dataset_final.csv file to approximate the numerical approximation at a significantly higher speed.
 The network takes in 8 parameters and outputs an implied volatility, and then saves the trained network to rbergomi_model.pth.